galaxyproject/training-material/Metagenomics/tutorials/MOTHUR-MiSeq-SOP.md

      ![](../images/create_collection.png)

+ - You can change the name for each of your pairs here as well.
+These names will be used as sample names in the downstream analysis.

- - Enter a name for your new collection at the bottom right of the screen.
+ - Once you are happy with your pairings, enter a name for your new collection at the bottom right of the screen.

  - Click the **Create List** button.
 A new dataset collection item should now appear in your history.

 ## Reference Data